Secure User Sign-Ins

 - How the Form is Used

-- Unregistered Hauler & Comprehensive Trip Log Substitution Form (CalRecycle 204)
+- Unregistered Hauler and Comprehensive Trip Log Substitution Form (CalRecycle 204)

 - Training and Help

-The CTL form provides CalRecycle a mechanism to track the flow of tire volumes from the point of generation to the point of disposal within California.
-The form assists CalRecycle in:
+The Comprehensive Trip Log (CTL) form (CalRecycle 203) provides CalRecycle a mechanism to track the flow of waste tire volumes from the point of generation to the point of disposal within California.
+The form enables CalRecycle to:

-- Determining the number of used/waste tires generated, transported, and delivered/disposed.
+- Determine the number of waste and used tires generated, transported, and delivered/disposed.

-- Eliminating illegal storage or disposal of waste and used tires.
+- Eliminate illegal storage or disposal of waste and used tires.

-- Identifying and focusing enforcement efforts on violators.
+- Identify and focus enforcement efforts on violators.

-The CTL form is a triplicate form used for waste/used tire pickup or delivery transactions.
-It is completed by the hauler for each transaction performed.
-The generator or end use facility reviews the information provided by the hauler to determine completeness and accuracy of the form, and then initials the CTL receipt.
+The CTL form is a triplicate form used for waste and used tire pickup or delivery transactions.
+The top copy of the triplicate CTL form has three tear-off receipts.
+Each CTL receipt must be completely filled out by the registered waste hauler for every transaction performed.
+The generator and/or end use facility reviews the information on the CTL receipt provided by the hauler to determine accuracy and completeness of the CTL form, and then initials the CTL receipt.

-- The original (top) copy of the CTL form contains 3 tear-off receipts to be left with the generator or end use facility for 3 years at their place of business.
+- The original (top) copy of the CTL form containing the three tear-off receipts is to be left with the generator and/or end use facility for three years at their place of business.

-- The second copy of the form is retained by the hauler for 3 years at the hauler’s place of business.
+- The second (yellow) copy of the form is retained by the hauler for three years at the hauler’s place of business.

-- The last copy is submitted to CalRecycle within 14 days after the initial use of the form.
-The collected information is analyzed followed by the necessary follow-up and enforcement activities.
+- The last (hard) copy should be submitted to CalRecycle, preferably within 14 days after the initial use of the form, and by law within 90 days as required by PRC 42961.5 and 14 CCR 18459(a)(1).
+The collected information is analyzed for potential follow-up and enforcement activities.

 A sample CTL form is included below.
-Forms for actual use must be ordered in hard copy as each form is uniquely numbered and includes multiple copies.
+CTL forms for actual use must be ordered in hard copy as each CTL form is uniquely numbered and includes multiple copies.